oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Example:**

-Write a query that returns the number of users in USA who have watched a French or Danish show in 2021.
+Write a query that returns the number of users in USA who have watched a French or Danish show in 2022.

 ````
 <copy>
 select count(*) as cnt
 from stream_acct u
-where u.acct_data.country = "USA" and
+where u.info.country = "USA" and
-      exists u.acct_data.contentStreamed[
+      exists u.info.shows[
       exists $element.genres[$element in ("french", "danish")] and
-        exists $element.seriesInfo.episodes["2021-01-01" <= $element.date and
+      exists $element.seriesInfo.episodes["2022-01-01" <= $element.date
-                                             $element.date <= "2021-12-31"]
+      and $element.date <= "2022-12-31"] ]
-      ]
 </copy>
 ````
 Here, the genres and episodes arrays are not nested into each other, but both are nested inside the shows array (hence genres and episodes are `sibling` arrays).
 Since both the genre and date conditions must apply to the same show, the conditions are written as two filtering predicates at the level of the shows array.

 **Indexes used:**

-The query uses the `idx_country_genre index`.
+The query uses the `idx_country_genre `index.
 The country and genres conditions are pushed to the index.
 Two index scans will be performed: one scanning the keys with value (`USA`, `french`) and another scanning the keys with value (`USA`,`danish`).
 The date conditions will be applied on the table rows associated with the qualifying index keys.
 This can be viewed in the query plan as shown below.
 ![](./images/query4a_plan.png)

 Two more things are worth mentioning here.